 - R: Reserved bit, set to 0;

-- ChannelAccess-CPext: The channel access type and CP extension for the PUCCH resource containing the HARQ feedback for MSGB in shared spectrum channel access as specified in TS 38.213 [6].
-The field is only present when the MSGB HARQ feedback is to be transmitted with shared spectrum channel access as specified in TS 37.213 [18].
+- ChannelAccess-CPext: This field indicates the channel access type and CP extension for the PUCCH resource containing the HARQ feedback for MSGB in shared spectrum channel access in FR1 or the channel access type for the PUCCH resource containing the HARQ feedback for MSGB in shared spectrum channel access in FR2-2 if ChannelAccessMode2 is configured, as specified in TS 38.213 [6].
+The field is only present when the MSGB HARQ feedback is to be transmitted with shared spectrum channel access in FR1 or, when the MSGB HARQ feedback is to be transmitted with shared spectrum channel access in FR2-2 if ChannelAccessMode2 is configured, as specified in TS 37.213 [18].
 Otherwise, the field is not present and R bits are present instead.
 The size of the ChannelAccess-CPext field is 2 bits;

 - TPC: The TPC command for the PUCCH resource containing HARQ feedback for MSGB, as specified in TS 38.213 [6].
 The size of the TPC field is 2 bits;